tu-team/2/doc/analysis/damasio.md

 Numerous structures outside of limbic system are involved in processing emotion and feeling.
 The list includes: (a) the prefrontal cortices, especially those in the ventral and medial sectors and, more broadly, in the orbital sector; (b) it also includes the somatosensory cortices, by which I refer not just to SI in the rolandic region but also to SII and to insular cortices; (c) monoamine nuclei in the brain stem; (d) periacqueductal gray; and (e) other nuclei both in the brain stem and spinal cord involved in both afferent and efferent signaling relative to viscera and internal milieu.

 ![Emotional flow](damasio_emotions_flow.png)

+The ultimate results of emotion are of two kinds.
+First there are behaviors — the expressing of joy, or anger, or disgust — which affect interactions with other living creatures.
+Second, there are experiences of emotional states, that is feelings, which affect the ongoing thinking of the subject and by so doing can alter future thinking, future planning and future behavior.
+The limbic system is very much in the loop of this entire process but it serves neither as its beginning nor as its end.
+Equally problematic is the widespread view that the limbic system is the neural basis for all emotions.
+A rich body of evidence tells us that this is just not the case.